 While looking at the Animation Pane of this presentation, it seems that 100s of different animation effects have been applied to create this Realistic Snowfall Animation Effect in PowerPoint.
-But in reality, only Grow / Shrink, Motion Path, and Fade Out effects has been used to one of the Snow Particle and then we created 100s of duplicates of the same particle.
-We then changed their Positions, Duration and Delay timings.
+But in reality, only Grow / Shrink, Motion Path, and Fade Out effects has been used on one of the Snow Particle and then we created 100s of duplicates of the same particle.
+We then changed their Positions, Duration, and Delay timings.
 That’s all it takes to create this Snowfall animation.

-Fade Out is not necessary as you can draw the Motion Path length larger than slide size.
+Fade Out is not necessary as you can draw the Motion Path length larger than the slide size.
 But if you want to Fade Out a few Snow Particles on the screen during Slideshow then you can use the Fade Exit effect.

-How to Draw Snow Particle?
+How to Draw Snow Particles?

 - We used an Oval shape with the smallest size of 0.10 x 0.10 and the Glow Shape Effects option.

-- White Fill Color and White is the Glow color with Size 18pt and Transparency is set 60%.
+- White Fill Color and White is the Glow color with Size 18pt and Transparency is set at 60%.
 You can try different Glow options as you like.